 What is the proportion of the Nasdaq to the overall US stock market?

 The ratio in the chart above divides the Nasdaq Composite Index by the S&P 500.
+When it rises, the Nasdaq outperforms the S&P 500 - and when it falls, the Nasdaq underperforms.
 By definition, this ratio cannot grow forever.
 At some point, the stocks listed on the Nasdaq Exchange would simply make up 100% of the US stock market.

 The ratio peaked in the year 2000, during the Dot-com mania.